When, How to Prepare and e-file Form 1040NR or 1040NR-EZ?

 - You do not satisfy the substantial residence requirements (you spent 31 days during the Tax Year and a total of 183 days over the past 3 years, calculating the total number of days by adding the total number of days spent in United States this year to 1/3 of the total number of days spent in United States last year, and then adding 1/6 of the total number of days spent in United States 2 years ago to that total).

-How Do I Find Out if I Am a U.S. Resident?
+How Do You Find Out if You Are a U.S. Resident?

 If you meet one of the U.S. residence requirements listed above, then you are a U.S. resident.
-This means that you can file Form 1040-EZ, Form 1040-A, or Form 1040.
+This means that you can file Form 1040.

-You will need to use either Form 1040NR or Form 1040-EZ to prepare and file your tax return.
+You will need to use Form 1040NR or Form 1040NR-EZ to prepare and file your tax return.

-Do I Have to File a Tax Return If I Am a Foreign Student?
+Do You Have to File a Tax Return If You Are a Foreign Student?

 If you are an international student, scholar, teacher, or exchange visitor, you may have to file a U.S. tax return.
 Based on the IRS tax return filing requirements, whether or not you have to file a return usually depends on your income, age, and filing status.